The white mycelium of a mycorrhizal fungus found close to the roots of a recently planted rose bush.

 Mycorrhizae are very specialised organisms in the Order Glomales, which are found in close association with about 95% of all plants.
 (The name mycorrhiza comes from the ancient Greek for fungus and root.)
 It is a symbiotic relationship where both organisms derive benefit - the fungus is unable to photosynthesize and fix its own carbon so it takes some of the carbohydrates which the plant passes down to its roots.
 In exchange the plant receives essential nutrients and water from the fungus which has an extensive mycelium structure that reaches out further than the plant roots, so it forms a secondary root system.
 They also help the plant to withstand the stress of drought and prevent some of the soil-borne pathogens such as Phytophthora and Armillaria from entering the roots.

 Examination of fossil plants and studies of DNA sequences, show that this relationship has existed for over 400 million years.
 It should not be confused with the rhizobial bacteria which have a symbiotic relationship causing root nodules that fix nitrogen.
-Immobile soil nutrients such as Phospherous (P), Copper and Zinc are made more available, but the level of P is important.
-At very low levels the fungus competes with the plant for P so it is parasitic, at high levels the plant does not need the fungus and the association will not occur.
+Immobile soil nutrients such as Phospherous (P), Copper and Zinc are made more available, The level of P is important, as at very low levels the fungus competes with the plant for P so it is parasitic, at high levels the plant does not need the fungus and the association will not occur.

 Some of the Slime Moulds perform a similar function.